 Reserve of the Biosphere Natural Park of Networks

-The Network Park is located in the central-eastern mountain sector, covering the municipalities of Caso and Sobrescobio.
+The Redes Park is located in the central-eastern mountain sector, covering the municipal districts of Caso and Sobrescobio.
 It belongs to the Nalón region.
 It is a territory of great heritage values with a good number of environmental arguments.
 Its surface is 376,2 Km2.
-It is characterized for having an orography of medium and high mountain; dominated by limestone rock, the Atlantic forest, meadows and grasslands in the bottoms of the valleys.
+It is characterized by having a medium and high mountain orography; dominated by limestone rock, the Atlantic forest, prairies and grasslands in the bottoms of the valleys.

 Picos de Europa National Park Biosphere Reserve

-The Picos de Europa, National Park, live up to its name and are one of the most beautiful landscapes of the continent.
-The landscape is overwhelmingly karstic, and includes gorges and gorges, immaculate rivers and valleys and large native forest stands.
+The Picos de Europa, National Park, lives up to its name and is due to its height and spectacular nature one of the most beautiful places on the continent.
+The landscape is overwhelmingly karstic, including gorges and gorges, pristine rivers and valleys, and large stands of native forest.
 It has been declared by UNESCO in 2002 Biosphere Reserve.

 Parque de Somiedo Biosphere Reserve

-It is located in the southern area of the Principality, bordering the border of León.
+It is located in the southern part of the Principality, bordering the León border.
 It is a territory dense in environmental and cultural values.
 Its surface occupies the not insignificant figure of 300 square kilometers.
-A whole world of unevenness: soft and steep reliefs that vary from the 400 meters to higher levels than the 2.100 meters.
+A whole world of unevenness: smooth and abrupt reliefs that vary from 400 meters to heights of over 2.100 meters.

 Declared Natural Park in 1988 and Biosphere Reserve in the year 2000, the Somiedo Natural Park is also the holder of the European Charter for Sustainable Tourism, being the first Asturian Park to obtain it.

 Somiedo Natural Park is a piece of land of great beauty designed for nature lovers.…